simonprovost/Auto-SKWE/README.md

 Before all, you have to download and install auto-sklearn for python: https://automl.github.io/auto-sklearn/master/installation.html
 \
 \
-For MacOSX users: we have concocted a list steps to follow in order to have auto-sklearn working on your machine: https://gist.github.com/simonprovost/051952533680026b67fa58c3552b8a7b
+For MacOSX users: we have concocted a list of steps to follow in order to have auto-sklearn working on your machine: https://gist.github.com/simonprovost/051952533680026b67fa58c3552b8a7b

 All the remaining external packages to install can be downloaded as follows:
 ```